thelinuxtrainer/imapsync-bulk/README.md

-# imapsync-bulk
+# imapsync-bulk.sh

-Automated  batch processing of imapsync
+Automated  batch processing using the imapsync utility